Virtual-Machine-Vagrant/rails-dev-box/README.md

 * RVM with Ruby 2.3 and Rails 4.2 default gemset

-* PostgreSQL 9.3 with "vagrant" superuser configured to receive connections from your host machine

 * An ExecJS runtime

 * Disabled automatic Ruby documentation installation